angelleoneltorrelopez/Cypress-practice/README.md

     * **Videos:** When the tests are run through the terminal, a video of the run is created and added to this folder.
 * **mochawesome-report:** Folder where the reports are generated.
 * **cypress.json** Cypress configuration file.

+## setting VScode (optional)
+### add extensions:
+* Cypress Helper
+* Cypress Snippets
+* ESLint

+1. Enter configurations and put in the search engine "format".
+2. In **Text editor**, find the option "Editor: default formatter" and select ESLINT.
+3. In **Text Editor**, find the option "Editor: Format on save" and select it.
+4. Go to **ESLint settings** in Extensions > ESLint drop-down list and enable Eslint> Format: Enable option.